senhui2intel/edge-ai-suites/metro-ai-suite/interactive-digital-avatar/docs/get-started.md

 mim install -r requirements-mim.txt
 ```

-# Environment setup for Ubuntu
+## Setup for 3D lipsync

 ## Install docker

-Please refer to the [official website](https://docs.docker.com/engine/install/ubuntu/) to install the docker.
+Please refer to the [official website](https://docs.docker.com/desktop/setup/install/windows-install) to install the docker on Windows.

 ## Prepare project code and models

 Put the project code in the appropriate directory.
-In the Ubuntu, the code we need is in the said_docker folder.
+In the wsl2, the code we need is in the said_docker folder.

 Download the third-party models and organize them according to the following structure.